HKU-MedAI/EndoGS/README.md

-# Deformable Endoscopic Tissues Reconstruction with Gaussian Splatting
+# EndoGS: Deformable Endoscopic Tissues Reconstruction with Gaussian Splatting

 This is the official code for https://arxiv.org/abs/2401.11535.

-Note: we will have some updates on code and arxiv in 2-3 weeks.

 ## Overview